The Phantom Barber of Pascagoula Strikes Fear into Innocent Follicles

 As the strange snippings continued, the police put their bloodhounds on the case and offered a $300 reward for his capture (nearly $6,000 today).
 In addition to putting the department on alert, six volunteer officers were given guns to help catch the perpetrator.
 Parents nailed windows shut and began sleeping with their children to protect their precious tresses.

-No knew why someone would go to such lengths to snatch hair, though some speculated it was being used in “back country ‘hex’ ceremonies.”
+No one knew why someone would go to such lengths to snatch clumps of hair, though some speculated it was being used in “back country ‘hex’ ceremonies.”

 Within a few months, after at least seven more nocturnal haircuts, police, with the help of a Pinkerton detective, apprehended William A. Dolan, a 57-year-old German chemist.
 According to the Pascagoula police chief, the barber was a Nazi sympathizer who wanted to strike at the morale of American workers helping with the war effort.